 Before your detached ADU or attached ADU goes up, there typically is work to be done down in the ground.
 To start, your intended ADU site may need Grading to provide a flat, level area for the ADU to be built and foundation to be poured.
 If your lot is sloped or needs a retaining wall to hold back or hold in soil to maintain the flat area, that may incur additional site work fees in the thousands to tens of thousands of dollars.

 Once the intended accessory dwelling unit area is ready, the concrete slab on grade Foundation is ready to be poured.
 This foundation will support the house up to code and provides a firm footing for your unit.
 In situations where the ADU is being built on a slope, a pier-and-beam or a raised perimeter foundation may be required, which also adds additional cost to the backyard home.

 Site preparation work will also involve Utility Trenching to prepare for sewer and water pipes to reach the ADU, as well as electrical and gas lines if necessary.

-Cottage includes all of these details up front costs into your tailored cost estimate.
-Our recommendation when working with other contractors is to confirm all these easy to overlook details are included - we have seen some contractors hide these costs in up-front construction cost estimates.
+Cottage includes all of these site-specific costs into your tailored cost estimate.
+Our recommendation when working with other contractors is to confirm all these easy-to-overlook details are included - we have seen some contractors hide these costs in up-front construction cost estimates.

 Once the ADU site has been graded and foundation has been poured, your custom ADU project is ready to move on to having the Framing and Drywall go up for the unit.
 In addition to these key structural parts of your ADU, the Roofing and Insulation will be installed at around this time.

 Towards the end of your ADU journey, builders will typically install the Exterior Finish for your backyard home.
-Typical finishes include stucco, horizontal wood siding, and vertical siding, though we at Cottage have worked with other custom options to meet homeowner needs and match existing homes.
+Typical finishes include stucco, horizontal wood siding, and vertical siding, though we at Cottage have worked with custom options for different types of ADUs to meet homeowner needs and match existing homes.